objektwerks/typelevel/README.md

 Typelevel
 ---------
->The purpose of this project is to prototype and test Typelevel project(s) features.
+>The purpose of this project is to prototype and test features of Typelevel projects.

 Warning
 -------
->Intellij is often confused by the typelevel cats library.
+>Intellij is often confused by typelevel libraries.

 Test
 ----